Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Check out our guide to buying a car during COVID-19 to find a full list of car brands offering deals right now.

-The Department of Education has automatically deferred repayments on all federal student loans between March 13, 2020 and September 30, 2020 — which has now been extended to January 31, 2021.
+The Department of Education has automatically deferred repayments on all federal student loans between March 13, 2020 and September 30, 2020 — which has now been extended to September 30, 2021.
 And it’s not charging any interest during this period.
-This hasn’t been extended with the latest stimulus package, and interest is set to accrue again in January.

 Some private student loan providers including Ascent, Sallie Mae and College Ave. are also offering up to three months of forbearance, though they typically don’t waive interest.